History of Nottingham Forest F.C.: Chris Hughton (2020-21)

-Steve Cooper Renaissance September 2021-present
+Steve Cooper Renaissance (September 2021-2023)

 Steve Cooper (whose Swansea City team had benefited from Forest's capitulation at the end of the 2019/20 season) was appointed manager on 21 September 2021 and immediately oversaw a complete turnaround in the club's fortunes with 11 wins, 6 draws, and 3 defeats propelling them to within a place and a point of the playoffs following the defeat of Barnsley on 25 January 2022.

-On 9 January Forest hosted Arsenal in the FA Cup 3rd Round in a repeat of the fixture from 4 years ago.
-Forest held Arsenal at nil nil until Lewis Grabban came off the bench to score a late winner, to book their place in the 4th Round at home to East Midlands rivals Leicester City and send the FA Cup's most successful ever team out at the 3rd round stage for only the second time in 26 years - both at the City Ground.
+On 9 January Forest hosted Arsenal in the FA Cup 3rd round in a repeat of the fixture from 4 years ago.
+Forest held Arsenal at nil nil until Lewis Grabban came off the bench to score a late winner, to book their place in the 4th round at home to East Midlands rivals Leicester City and send the FA Cup's most successful ever team out at the 3rd round stage for only the second time in 26 years - both at the City Ground.
 On 29 May 2022, Nottingham Forest won the play-off finals against Huddersfield Town A.F.C and entered the Premier League for the 2022-2023 season.
 This is Nottingham Forest's first entry into the Premier League for 23 years since being knocked out in 1999.
 Steve Cooper has been commended for his performance as manager after entering the club while they were at the bottom of the table and taking them into promotion in one season.